 Spotting the King of the Arctic is a major drawcard in choosing an Arctic expedition.
 While they may be elusive, an experienced Expedition Leader offers you the best chance of ticking a polar bear off your wildlife-spotting wish list.

 Polar bears spend their days travelling on sea ice sheets on the prowl for food – namely, the unfortunate ringed and bearded seals who cross their paths.
+They have a unique ability to survive in extreme cold due to their thick layer of blubber and dense fur, which insulates them against the freezing temperatures.
+Polar bears also have black skin under their white fur, which helps to absorb heat from the sun.
 While you’ll barely tolerate the cold when you (bravely) join our ritual Polar Plunge, polar bears have a high aptitude for polar swims.
-They easily cover around 50 kilometres in search of the next meal.
+They easily cover around 50 kilometers in search of the next meal.

 Best places to see polar bears in the Arctic: While not guaranteed, the chances of seeing a polar bear in Svalbard, Norway are among the best in the world.
 If you’re lucky, you may also spot one in Greenland, however it is prohibited to disturb these majestic creatures here, so if one is sighted the vessel is required to back off immediately.
 Polar bears can also be found in the Canadian Arctic.